mintokkii/mintokkii/README.md

 - 👋 Hi, I’m @mintokkii
 - 👀 I’m interested in videogames and music
 - 🌱 I’m currently learning C#, typescript and AzureDevOps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on making videogames!
 - 📫 How to reach me ...

 <!---